 Learning an instrument takes practice and concentration.
 Your child will need to be able to focus and follow directions during a 20 to 30-minute lesson.
 They will then need to be able to take what they learned with their teacher and apply it to practice time at home.
 A beginner student should ideally practice 10-20 minutes a day.
 Your child should be able to exhibit some amount of quiet concentration and self-control at the prompting of adults before you start lessons.

-3) They know their ABC’s from at least A to G and can count to at least 10
+They Know the ABC’s from A to G & Can Count to 10

 Music, even at the earliest stages, can get technical!
 To play Mary Had A Little Lamb, for example, your little one will need to know the alphabet from C to G and be able to count up to the number four.
 Learning music will be easier for your child (and their teacher!) if they confidently know their alphabet from A to G and can count to 10 at least.

 There are a few instruments that young children typically start with, primarily piano, violin, or cello.
 As you choose an instrument, it is very important to make sure that your child has the physical skills to learn it properly.
 Not all children have the motor dexterity or finger strength to press a piano key, so they may require a keyboard that has light-touch keys.
 String instruments are great for smaller children because they are made in a variety of sizes, so you can pick the one that best works for your child.
 Keep in mind though that this means that you will be replacing your instruments regularly as your child grows.

 You Have Access to an Instrument & a Teacher